wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

     ln -s "/etc/xivo/custom/custom-certificate.yml" "/etc/wazo-auth-cli/conf.d/010-custom-certificate.yml"

-* The xivo-confd's plugin interface has been updated to reflect the others daemon interface.
-If you have created a custom xivo-confd's plugin, you must update it:
+* The Python API for xivo-confd plugins has been updated to reflect Python API of other daemons.
+If you have created a custom xivo-confd plugin, you must update it:

   .. code-block:: python
      :emphasize-lines: 4-5